FelipeSilvapr/task-manager/README.md

 # Task Manager

 This project is a task manager application that consists of a backend and a frontend.
 The backend is built with Node.js and TypeScript, while the frontend uses React and Tailwind CSS.
-Docker is used to containerize the application.
+Docker is used to containerize the database.

 ## Prerequisites